APiTJLillo/UOFlow/UOWalkPatch/README.md

 Lua functions are registered automatically when the helper locates the client's Lua state.

-`UOW_StatusFlags` and `UOW_StatusFlagsEx` now publish shims that forward to registry-stored implementations.
-The install path logs the active binding, reasserts the shim during early heartbeats, and can optionally trace overwrites by launching with `UOW_TRACE_OVERWRITES=1`, which briefly hooks `_G.__newindex` to report any script attempting to replace these globals.
+`UOW.Status.flags` and `UOW.Status.flagsEx` are now exported inside a sealed `UOW` namespace.
+The install path stores the real implementations in the Lua registry, refreshes the namespace binding, and can optionally trace overwrites by launching with `UOW_TRACE_OVERWRITES=1`, which still hooks `_G.__newindex` long enough to report any script attempting to replace the legacy globals.

 ## Troubleshooting